loganmeetsworld/buzz/networking-101.md

 Open Systems Interconnect

 ## Service Discovery
 If you are writing code that invokes a service that has a REST API, your code needs to know the network location (IP address and port) of a service instance.
-In a traditional application running on physical hardware, the network locations of service instances are relatively static.
+In a traditional application running on hardware, the network locations of service instances are more static.